Technology Brother Elegy

 You found a tech company and move to California.

-In California where: if you want to start an ice cream shop you're choked out by regulations but if you want to sell fentanyl on streets financed by families paying the highest costs in the country they'll make those families give you a welfare allocation nearly twice America's median income.
-Where they conduct jihad against the names of elementary schools.
-Where to build a few hundred feet of railroad costs more than all of SpaceX.
+In California if you want to start an ice cream shop you're choked out by regulations but if you want to sell fentanyl on the streets to minors they give you a welfare allocation twice America's median income.

-Then the Democrats start attacking your friends: de-banking them, prosecuting them discriminatively, and calling for an "Unrealized Capital Gains Tax" that would throw them into net IRS debt for the crime of startup success.
+Then the Democrats start attacking your friends.
+The SEC prosecutes their companies with frivolously cases that get dismissed on appeal, the Feds freeze their bank accounts ("debanking"), and Biden's Treasury Secretary calls for an "Unrealized Capital Gains Tax" that would throw them into net IRS debt because their companies succeeded.

 Dissenters